lzhengchun/lzhengchun.github.io/index.md

 ## Short Bio.

-I am a Postdoctoral Appointee in the [Mathematics and Computer Science Division](http://www.mcs.anl.gov/person/zhengchun-liu) at [Argonne National Laboratory](http://www.anl.gov/).
+Zhengchun is a Postdoctoral Appointee in the [Mathematics and Computer Science Division](http://www.mcs.anl.gov/person/zhengchun-liu) at [Argonne National Laboratory](http://www.anl.gov/).
 <!---
 I work with [Rajkumar Kettimuthu](http://www.mcs.anl.gov/~kettimut/) (supervisor), Prof. [Ian Foster](https://www.cs.uchicago.edu/directory/ian-foster), [Prasanna Balaprakash](http://www.mcs.anl.gov/~pbalapra), [Sven Leyffer](https://wiki.mcs.anl.gov/leyffer/index.php/Sven_Leyffer) and [Kyle Chard](https://kylechard.com/) et al. --->
-I received my bachelor's degree in _Manufacturing Engineering of Flight Vehicles_ in 2010 and my master's degree in _Guidance Navigation and Control_ in 2013, both from the Northwestern Polytechnic University, China; and my Ph.D. in _Computer Science_ (awarded ___Summa Cum Laude___, the highest honor; and **International doctoral research component** mention) in 2016, from the Universitat Autònoma de Barcelona, Spain.
+He received his bachelor's degree in _Manufacturing Engineering of Flight Vehicles_ in 2010 and his master's degree in _Guidance Navigation and Control_ in 2013, both from the Northwestern Polytechnic University, China; and his Ph.D. in _Computer Science_ (awarded ___Summa Cum Laude___, the highest honor; and **International doctoral research component** mention) in 2016, from the Universitat Autònoma de Barcelona, Spain.
-For more details, please see my curriculum vitae, with  <a href="file/Zhengchun_Liu_CV.pdf" target="_blank">pdf</a> or <a href="file/Zhengchun_Liu_CV.html" target="_blank">html</a>.
+For more details, please see his curriculum vitae, with  <a href="file/Zhengchun_Liu_CV.pdf" target="_blank">pdf</a> or <a href="file/Zhengchun_Liu_CV.html" target="_blank">html</a>.

 ## Research Highlights
-I develop end-to-end analytical performance models to transform understanding of the behavior of science workflows in extreme-scale science environments.
+Zhengchun develops end-to-end analytical performance models to transform understanding of the behavior of science workflows in extreme-scale science environments.
 These models are developed to __predict__ the behavior of a science workflow before it is implemented, to __explain__ why performance does not meet design goals, and to architect science environments to meet workflow needs.
-Powered by the ability of __explain__ and __predict__ performance, I also work on smart computing which adds smartness to computing edges.
-I contribute to the DoE <a href="https://ramsesproject.github.io" target="_blank"> RAMSES </a> (Robust Analytic Models for Science at Extreme Scales) project.
+Powered by the ability of __explain__ and __predict__ performance, He also works on smart computing which adds smartness to computing edges.
+He contributes to the DoE <a href="https://ramsesproject.github.io" target="_blank"> RAMSES </a> (Robust Analytic Models for Science at Extreme Scales) project.

 ---
 ## Research Interests:

-I am interested in Computer Science related research, mainly include:
+He is interested in Computer Science related research, mostly include:

 * Wide-area data transfer, GridFTP/Globus.org, explaining, modeling & optimizing data transfer
 * High Performance Computing, Big-Data and Data Mining, Feature Engineering